kanaka/mal/README.md

 ### Go

-You Go implementation of mal requires that go is installed on on the path.
+The Go implementation of mal requires that go is installed on on the path.
 The implementation has been tested with Go 1.3.1.

 ```